 The Internet is composed of a large number of heterogeneous, independently-operating computer networks that work together to transport all sorts of data to points all over the world.
 The fact that it does this so well given its complexity is a minor miracle.
 In this class, we'll study the structure of these individual networks and of the Internet, and figure out how this "magic" takes place.
 Topics include TCP/IP, protocols and their implementations, routing, security, network architecture, DNS, and emerging applications and technologies such as peer-to-peer networking, WiFi, and WiMax.
 Prerequisite: Computer Science 201 or consent of instructor.
-6 cr., MS; FSR, Offered in alternate years.
-FallA.
-Csizmar Dalal
+6 cr., FSR, Offered in alternate years.
+Not offered in 2014-2015.

 CS 332.
 Operating Systems

 The thing that we call a computer is actually a complex collection of interacting devices.
 To ensure that these devices work together effectively without excessive human intervention, people have developed operating systems software that coordinates the behavior of the devices and gives programmers ways to control those devices.
 This course will address the fundamental problems that operating systems need to solve, including those concerned with process management, file organization, memory management, and input/output control.
 We will also study the structure of the Linux operating system.
 Prerequisite: Computer Science 208 or consent of the instructor.
-6 cr., MS; FSR, Offered in alternate years.
-WinterS.
-Goings
+6 cr., FSR, Offered in alternate years.
+Not offered in 2014-2015.

 CS 334.
 Database Systems

 Database systems are used in almost every aspect of computing, from storing data for websites to maintaining financial information for large corporations.
 Intrinsically, what is a database system and how does it work?
 This course takes a two-pronged approach to studying database systems.
 From a systems perspective, we will look at the low-level details of how a database system works internally, studying such topics as file organization, indexing, sorting techniques, and query optimization.
 From a theory perspective, we will examine the fundamental ideas behind database systems, such as normal forms and relational algebra.
 Prerequisite: Computer Science 201 or consent of the instructor.
-6 cr., MS; FSR, Offered in alternate years.
-Not offered in 2013-2014.
+6 cr., FSR, Offered in alternate years.
+FallD.
+Musicant

 CS 342.
 Mobile Application Development